Commercial Whiskey Barrel Aging

 The presence of lactones in American oak is responsible for those coconut and toasty aromas, while the natural sugars in the wood caramelize during the toasting process, leading to those rich, dessert-like flavors.
 Smoke and spice notes are often a result of the char level inside the barrel, adding an extra layer of complexity to the final product.

 Bourbon, in particular, benefits immensely from the flavor the American oak provides.
-Willett, a name synonymous with high-quality bourbon, ages its spirits in charred American oak barrels, along with other brands such as Maker's Mark, Wild Turkey, and Jack Daniel's
+Willett, a name synonymous with high-quality bourbon, ages its spirits in charred American oak barrels, along with other brands such as Maker's Mark, Wild Turkey, and Jack Daniel's.

 Bourbon isn't the only whiskey married to American oak, as many Scotch whisky producers, such as The Macallan and Glenmorangie, also age their spirits in used American oak barrels - often those same barrels that once held bourbon.